 Helps form red blood cells; helps body use protein, fat, and carbohydrates

 Folate- recommended 640mcg DFE per day

-Early pregnancy, folic acid helps form the neural tube development.
+In early pregnancy, folic acid helps with neural tube development.
 It can help prevent some major birth defects of the baby’s brain (anencephaly) and spine (spina bifida).
 Babies tubes have formed by end of week 4 which is why it is vital to supplement with a prenatal prior to conception but at the very least AS SOON as you find out you are pregnant

 There is also a huge difference in quality, effectiveness, and absorption rates between folic acid and folate (what is in our product).
 You can read more about the folate source in our product here